 Fixed indexed annuity rates can be luck-based and completely out of your control.
 So, if the stock market index soars, the annuity pays a greater amount.
 If the market falls, the minimum rate of return is credited.

-Fixed indexed annuities can have participation rates or spreaders or rate caps, similar to indexed annuities.
+Fixed indexed annuities can have participation rates, spreads, or rate caps, like indexed annuities.

 Are There Fees on Fixed Indexed Annuities?

-Keep in mind, fixed indexed annuities may have varying interest caps, surrender charges for early withdrawal, spreads, and internal fees.
-As your client’s trusted advisor, you should fully disclose these figures up front and be sure that your client fully understands the product they are purchasing.
+As your client’s trusted advisor, you should fully disclose these figures up front.
+You should also be sure that your client fully understands the product they are purchasing.

 Can a Fixed Indexed Annuity Work for my Client Like the Other Annuities?

 Yes!
-Fixed indexed annuities were designed to compete with CDs, and they work well when allocated properly within a portfolio and realistic return expectations are understood.
+Fixed indexed annuities were designed to compete with CDs.
+They work well when distributed properly within a portfolio and realistic return expectations are understood.

 Even those without knowledge of the stock market can find security in these annuities.

-Additionally, the performance of your client’s fixed indexed annuity, due to caps, spreads and other variables, may not have returns matching the returns of the specified index.
-Also, dividend payments attributable to that index are not included or credited to your client’s policy value.
+The performance of your client’s annuity, may not have returns matching the returns of the specified index.
+This is usually due to caps, spreads, and other variables.
+Also, dividend payments tied to that index are not included or credited to your client’s policy value.

 It’s important to give clients realistic expectations on their investment returns.

-We wholly believe that fixed indexed annuities are sound investment options for those nearing or in retirement age; however, they can be difficult to understand, so you should never mislead clients.
+We wholly believe that fixed indexed annuities are sound investment options for those nearing or in retirement age.
+However, they can be difficult to understand, so you should be clear and never mislead clients.

 Surrender Charges

-For all three types of annuities, the annuitant will incur surrender charges if they cancel their contract or withdraw an amount of money more than a penalty-free withdrawal allowance for a given year, during the annuity-specific surrender period.
+For all three types of annuities, the annuitant may incur surrender charges.
+This only happens if they cancel their contract or withdraw an amount of money more than a penalty-free withdrawal allowance for a given year.
+This happens specifically during the annuity-specific surrender period.

 Of important note, surrender periods are not usually the full length of the annuity contract.
 However, they can be the length of the annuity contract.

 Fixed annuities often have surrender periods that are for three, five, seven or 10 years.
-Indexed as well as fixed indexed annuities have surrender periods that also vary in contract terms, with the most common being 10 years and the longest being 12 or 15 years.
+Indexed and fixed indexed annuities have surrender periods that also vary in contract term.
+The most common is 10 years and the longest is 12 or 15 years.

 If an annuitant chooses to cancel their contract prior to the end of the surrender period, hefty surrender charges will apply.
 The surrender charges for both types of annuities can be as much as 10 percent.
-These charges will vary between carriers, but usually decline over time, typically one percent per year.
+These charges will vary between carriers.
+However, they usually decline over time, typically one percent per year.

 Determining the Best Fit